6rownGuy/Spotify-Lyrics-Analysis/README.md

 # Spotify Live Song Analysis

-A simple python program to display live analysis of the currently playing music on your Spotify.
+A simple python program to display live analysis of the currently playing music on your Spotify using the Spotify API and ML.

 ## Features
 - Displays track name, artist name.